Skip to main content

 connection.sendNarratedAction(text: string);

-// Send audio start event before call sendAudio.
+// Send an audio start event before call sendAudio.

 // Send audio end event after all audio chunks you would like to send.